vrockai/pipeline-test/docs/content.md

 ---

-## Phylogenetic analysis of intestinal microbiota reveals novel Mycoplasma phylotypes in salmonid species
+## Phylogenetic analysis of intestinal microbiota reveals novel Mycoplasma phylotypes in salmonid species.
+ 21.04.2020, _B Mora-Sánchez, T Pérez-Sánchez, JL Balcázar_

+This study describes the bacterial community composition within the intestinal ecosystem of rainbow trout (Oncorhynchus mykiss) using high-throughput 16S rRNA gene sequence analysis.
+Sequences from intestinal samples from Chinook salmon (Oncorhynchus tshawytscha) farmed in New Zealand and rainbow trout farmed in Turkey were also included for comparative purposes.
+The results revealed that the most abundant operational taxonomic units (OTUs) were affiliated to the genus Mycoplasma, but were not specifically associated with any known species.
+Comparative analysis of 16S rRNA gene sequences indicated that these OTUs represent potentially novel species within the genus Mycoplasma.

 [Source](https://www.sciencedirect.com/science/article/pii/S0882401020304976)

+10.1016/j.micpath.2020.104210

 ---